morotsman/primes_generator/README.md

 When investigating Thrift and streaming, I found [articles] like this one that discourage me to use it.

-On the other hand, when I read about gRCP it has support for streaming.
-I also found that Akka has [support] for it and since I'm fond of the library I decided to go for gRCP.
+On the other hand, when I read about gRCP I found that it has support for streaming.
+I also found that Akka has [support] for it and since I'm fond of the library I decided to go for gRCP and Akka.

 ### Prime number generator